 Date: 12/29/2020 2:23:23 AM ( 20 mon ) ... viewed 761 times

 "Clear writing is clear thinking."
-My 10th-grade English teacher shared that morsel of wisdom once as I was slogging through a 20-page term paper with no idea where I was going or how to make the points I wanted to make; every word I wrote led me further down a rabbit hole of rambling sentences, incomplete thoughts, and disjointed ideas.
-It felt like I was writing in circles.
+My 10th-grade English teacher shared that morsel of wisdom once as I was slogging through a 20-page term paper.
+I stumbled on with no idea where I was going or how to make the points I wanted to make!
+Every word I wrote led me further down a rabbit hole of rambling sentences, incomplete thoughts, and disjointed ideas.
+It felt like I had been writing in circles.